 - (xviii) Any other piece of equipment or operation which the Air Pollution Control Officer determines to be a negligible source of air contaminants.
 This provision applies only to equipment or operations which have obtained a Certificate of Exemption in writing from the District.
-The Certificate of Exemption document must be maintained with the exempt equipment or be made readily available at all times and applies only to the specific equipment or operation described in the Certificate of Exemption document. - (xix) Equipment used for anodizing, plating, polishing, stripping or etching, if the volatile organic compound content of the aqueous solution does not exceed 10% by weight.
-This exemption does not apply to acid chemical milling, chrome plating, chromic acid anodizing, or the stripping of chromium.
-This exemption also does not apply to copper etching operations which use ammonium hydroxide, ammonium chloride, or solutions of nitric, hydrofluoric and/or hydrochloric acids which contain more than 17 percent acid concentration by weight.
+The Certificate of Exemption document must be maintained with the exempt equipment or be made readily available at all times and applies only to the specific equipment or operation described in the Certificate of Exemption document. - (xix) Equipment used for anodizing, plating, polishing, stripping or etching, if the volatile organic compound content of the aqueous material does not exceed 10% by weight.
+This exemption does not apply to acid chemical milling, chrome plating, chromic acid anodizing, chromate conversion coating processes, or the stripping of chromium.
+This exemption also does not apply to copper etching or plating operations which use formaldehyde, ammonium hydroxide, ammonium chloride, or solutions of nitric, hydrofluoric and/or hydrochloric acids which contain more than 17 percent acid concentration by weight. - (xx) Equipment approved for use by the Environmental Protection Agency (EPA) for recovering and/or recycling chlorofluorocarbons (CFC's) or alternative fluorocarbons.